 Pumpkins and fall go hand in hand.
-As the seasonal change shifts and cooler weather comes, it is time to harvest the pumpkins.
+As the seasonal change shifts and cooler weather comes, it is time to harvest the pumpkins and dive into our pumpkin theme.
 After reading one of our favorite nonfiction books about pumpkins, The Pumpkin Book by Gail Gibbons, we decided to extend the text with a pumpkin craft.
 We had so much fun making leaf sun catchers in the past that we wanted to enjoy another fun sun catcher craft this fall.
 This pumpkin sun catcher fall craft is great for little and bigger hands.
 You can work on flexing those fingers with some fine motor practice with this fun fall pumpkin craft!

 FIND EVEN MORE PUMPKIN THEME ACTIVITIES IN OUR PRINTABLE LESSON PLANS

 - Tissue paper